Deegoh/darkly/Web Parameter Tampering (recover)/Ressources/readme.md

 # Vulnerability

-The vulnerability allow you to steal data and do other attack like SQL Injection
+The vulnerability allow you to steal data and do other attack like SQL Injection.

 # Identification